alexcolombari/terraform-project-1-aws/README.md

 ![Terraform Version](https://img.shields.io/badge/terraform-%3E%3D1.14.0-844FBA?logo=terraform)

 ## 🚀 Overview
 This repository demonstrates a complete **Infrastructure as Code (IaC)** workflow.
-It aims to simulate a production-ready cloud environment locally, focusing on security, data resilience, and developer experience (DevEx).
+It aims to simulate a production-ready cloud environment locally, focusing on security, data resilience, and developer experience (DevEx).<br>
 This project automates the provisioning of AWS resources in a local environment (WSL2/Ubuntu).
 It uses Terraform to manage S3 buckets (with versioning) and IAM users.
 An integrated setup script automates the entire process from Docker to the Terraform application.

 ---